Google DeepMind interview, decoded.

 Prep for a real Google DeepMind role

-Paste a real Google DeepMind posting and Calibrd predicts the questions for that role and level, benchmarks the comp, and flags the gaps an interviewer will probe with your CV.
-Then practise your spoken answers and get coached feedback.
+Paste a real Google DeepMind posting and Calibrd predicts the questions for that role and level, benchmarks the comp, and flags the gaps an interviewer will probe in your CV — then listens to your spoken answers and coaches them.
 Your first mock is free.
-Free to install.

 DeepMind Interview: Process and Prep — Calibrd